-End Enquiries of management - in relation to laws and regulations Question 2016-17 Response 2017-18 Response 1.
+End Enquiries of management - in relation to laws and regulations Qu estion 2017-18 Response 2018-19 Response 1.
 How have you gained assurance that all relevant laws and regulations have been complied with?
 Through the work of the Council's Internal Audit Shared Service and Legal Services.
 Through the work of the Council's Internal Audit Shared Service and Legal Services.
 2. Have there been any instances of non-compliance or suspected non-compliance with relevant laws and regulations since 1 April 2017, or earlier with an ongoing impact on the 2017-18 financial statements?
 No - not to our knowledge No - not to our knowledge 3.
 Are there any potential litigations or claims that would affect the financial statements?
-WAO - the question was not raised here last year but confirmed in the letter of representation No - Not to our knowledge 4.
+No - Not to our knowledge No - Not to our knowledge 4.
 Have there been any reports from other regulatory bodies, such as HM Revenues and Customs which indicate non-compliance?
-WAO - the question was not raised here last year No - Not to our knowledge
+No - Not to our knowledge No - Not to our knowledge